Cliff Fortenberry, Chair

 By invitation of the Honors Council; see Honors Program section of Undergraduate Catalog.

-- Communication, Generalist Concentration, B.A.
+- Communication, Generalist Concentration, B.A. (available in online format)

 - Communication, Interpersonal and Public Communication Concentration, B.A.